The Forgiveness Protocol

 You kept asking: What about me?
 What about my hurt?
 My pain?

-That's the problem with the version of forgiveness that most of us we were told about.
+That's the problem with the version of forgiveness most of us we were taught.

 Carrying unresolved anger, resentment, or pain isn't strength – it's survival and it’s exhausting.

 The research backs this up.
-Holding onto hurt isn't just emotionally heavy.
-It has real consequences for your mind, your body, and your life:
+Holding onto hurt isn't just emotionally heavy, it has real consequences for your mind, body, and life:

 • It keeps your nervous system stuck in stress mode.
-It’s a chronic stress response that raises cortisol, elevates blood pressure, and keeps your body in a constant state of low-grade threat, even when the danger is long gone.
+Chronic stress raises cortisol, elevates blood pressure, and keeps your body in a constant state of low-grade threat, even when the danger is long gone.

 • It takes a real toll on your physical health.
-Studies link carrying unresolved resentment to increased risk of cardiovascular disease, weakened immune function, and disrupted sleep — meaning what happened to you can keep hurting you long after it's over.
+Studies link carrying unresolved resentment to increased risk of cardiovascular disease, weakened immune function, and disrupted sleep, which means you keep hurting long after it’s “over.”

 • It feeds anxiety and depression.
 Research shows it increases negative moods and creates barriers to psychological growth, keeping you emotionally stuck in a chapter you'd rather close.